Student life in Norwich

 Norwich Science Festival

-Held in the autumn and not just for students in the Faculty of Science!
+This fantastic event is held in the autumn, and encourages everyone (not just for students in the Faculty of Science!) to engage their curiosity and expand their knowledge.
 Find out more

 UEA Spring and Autumn Literary Festivals